-Option Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment/settin g to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for excluding CAP commentary this small stretch of shoreline.
+Option Action Hazard Description Approximate timeframe it could be used for (Short term/ Medium term/ long term) Optimal environment/settin g to be applied Advantages/Positive Disadvantages/Limitations TAG commentary for discounting CAP commentary for discounting Providing safe access to ensure pedestrians do not need to climb down or over hard structures.
+Dune reconstruction and regeneration Erosion/ Inundation Dune enhancement by building wind trap fences on the seaward side of an existing dune to trap sand and promote dune growth, vegetation planting to stabilise dunes, and/or making artificial dunes.
+Short to medium term, depending on the level of hazard.
+Dune environments with good sediment supply, with land area behind the beach suitable for planting and enhancement.
+Promotes vegetation planting to stabilise the dunes and dune growth.
+Enhances the dune ecosystem Natural beach is a good aesthetic outcome.
+Low-cost option Will increase longevity of the dune.
+Limited consenting required.
+Depending on local conditions, it may not be an effective long-term (100 year) solution against sea level rise, particularly on narrow beaches with limited capacity for retreat behind the dune.
 Continue emergency management Erosion/ Inundation Emergency management, including the creation of hazard maps, evacuation plans, civil defence emergency management, and temporary accommodation and protection measures continues.
 Short to long term District wide.
 Increased preparation and knowledge behind hazards.
 Already have systems in place to further develop and enhance.
 Increasing community awareness and knowledge will help them become more aware and accountable for risks.
 Being prepared will increase the safety of people during large events (e.g. being able to evacuate).
 Does not address the risks to assets and infrastructure.
-Continue environmental monitoring Erosion/Inu ndation Environmental monitoring may include topographic and bathymetric surveys, shoreline mapping, storm events, ecological surveys, structural assessments, and morphological change assessments Short to long term District wide in the coastal environment Allowing monitoring of triggers for understanding of hazards.
-Increase understanding of the risks as new information develops Can be citizen Science based to give community involvement in environmental monitoring Can be resource intensive over a long timeframe.
+Continue environmental monitoring Erosion/Inu ndation Environmental monitoring may include topographic and bathymetric surveys, shoreline mapping, storm events, ecological surveys, structural assessments, and morphological change assessments Medium to long term District wide in the coastal environment Allowing monitoring of triggers for understanding of hazards.
+Increase understanding of the risks as new information develops Can be resource intensive over a long timeframe.
 Requires commitment to establish useful long-term datasets.
-Does not directly address the risks to assets and infrastructure. • • Continue to increase community education and risk awareness Erosion/Inu ndation As people build an understanding of the impacts of climate change it is seen to encourage changes in their attitude and behavior, and helps them adapt to climate change.
+Does not directly address the risks to assets and infrastructure.
+Continue to increase community education and risk awareness Erosion/Inu ndation As people build an understanding of the impacts of climate change it is seen to encourage changes in their attitude and behavior, and helps them adapt to climate change.
 Education and awareness also allows people to make informed decisions and play a role in both climate change mitigation and adaptation.
 This can be done through organized events, engagement with schools, updating and sharing online resources.
 Short to long term District wide Increasing awareness Allowing people to take ownership of their risks as their understanding of the hazards increases.
-Can be resource intensive. • • Private owner's responsibility Erosion/ Inundation Through planning tools (district and regional), Council allows for owners of private structures to own and maintain their own structures.
+Can be resource intensive.
+Private owner's responsibility Erosion/ Inundation Through planning tools (district and regional), Council allows for owners of private structures to own and maintain their own structures.
 Short to long term depending on provisions.
-Where there are good condition structures and consistency in materials and level of protection over several property lengths, and there is commitment from land owners to provide and maintain protection.
-No cost to council or rate payer Private owners can manage their own risks Costs might be too high for private property owners.
+Where there are good condition structures and consistency in materials and level of protection over several property No cost to council or rate payer Private owners can manage their own risks Costs might be too high for private property owners.
 Having ad hoc structures could lead to weak spots which could lead to damage of individual properties.